VANESSA VILLAFUERTE

 News has always played a big role in my life.
-Ever since I can remember, it has been a teacher and a constant companion.

 When my mom came to the United States from Peru in 1988, she barely knew English.
 Determined to build a life in this country, she turned to one thing every single day.